mvolkmann/web-translate/README.md

 ```

 Run `npm run gentran` again.
-Selecting "Spanish" from the dropdown.
+Select "Spanish" from the dropdown.
-The new translation for "Hello" in Spanish will now be displayed.
+The new translation for "Hello" in Spanish will be displayed.

 ## Acknowledgements

-web-translate uses the npm package translate from
+web-translate uses the npm package "translate" from
 Francisco Presencia (franciscop on GitHub).
 See <https://www.npmjs.com/package/translate>.
 Thank you Francisco!